sensorario/go-book/Testing/testing.md

 }
 ```

-Test should be written before production code.
+Test should be written before production code, following the test driven development methodology.
 This practice is called _test first_.
 This makes developer confident that whatever fix this test, is carefully descrive with a good `t.Error` message.
 This can also help to fix bugs and errors quickly.

 ## Usage